snwzt/snwzt.github.io/l4-l7-lb.md

 2. The Load Balancer at Layer 4 determines the target server.
 3. The packet is reassembled with the target server IP (DNAT) and sent to the destination.

 I realized my stupidity and went on with my life with this new **obvious** knowledge in my head, which probably should've been there already.

-Hope you enjoyed the blog.
+Thankyou for reading my blog.